-Despite substantial progress in reducing child mortality (21), Tanzania is still far from the Millennium Development Goal (MDG) for maternal health of a 75% reduction in the maternal mortality ratio between 1990 and 2015 (22) (23).
-Between 1990 and 2013, the maternal mortality ratio fell by only 22% from 498 to 390 per 100,000 live births (24).
-The majority of maternal deaths are from direct obstetric causes, with abortion and haemorrhage accounting for over half of these deaths(24).
-P4P was conceived by donors and government as a mechanism to improve maternal and child health by enhancing access to relevant services and improving service quality.A P4P pilot was introduced in Pwani region of Tanzania, comprising seven districts, in 2011 by the Ministry of Health of Health and Social Welfare (MOHSW) with technical support from the Clinton Health Access Initiative (CHAI), and financial support from the government of Norway.
-All health facilities were eligible to join the scheme including: a total of seven hospitals, 21 health centres and 234 dispensaries (25).
-The scheme provides financial rewards based on the achievement of nine maternal and child health service utilisation coverage targets (25).
-Performance targets are set every 6 months (a performance cycle) based on performance in the previous cycle (Appendix 1, (26)).
-Payments are made if at least 75% of the target is achieved.
-Full payment is made if 100% of the target is achieved; otherwise 50% of the potential payout is made.
+Despite substantial progress in reducing child mortality,[21] Tanzania is still far from achieving Millennium Development Goal 5, a 75 percent reduction in the maternal mortality ratio—that is, [please provide]—between 1990 and 2015.[22,23] Between 1990 and 2013, the maternal mortality ratio fell by only 22 percent, from 498 to 390 per 100,000 live births.[24]
+The majority of maternal deaths are from direct obstetric causes, with abortion and hemorrhage accounting for over half of these deaths.[24]
+Pay-for-performance was introduced by donors and the government as a mechanism to improve maternal and child health by enhancing access to relevant services and improving service quality.

+In 2011 a pay-for-performance pilot was introduced in the Pwani region of Tanzania, which contains seven districts, by the Ministry of Health and Social Welfare.
+The pilot received technical support from the Clinton Health Access Initiative and financial support from the government of Norway.
+All health facilities in the region were eligible to join the program, including seven hospitals, twenty-one health centers, and 234 dispensaries.[25]

+The program provides financial rewards to health care providers and institutions based on their achievement of nine maternal and child health service utilization coverage targets.[25]
+Health service performance targets are set for every six-month performance cycle based on performance in the previous cycle (for [please provide], see online Appendix 1).[26]

+Incentive payments are made to health care providers if they achieve at least 75 percent of the target.
+If 100 percent of the target is achieved, the provider receives full payment; otherwise, 50 percent of the potential payout is made.

 Quality was not monitored or rewarded other than through the explicit content of care indicators.
-At least 75% of bonus payments are distributed among health workers.
-The remainder can be used to purchase drugs, supplies or to undertake minor renovation.
-The maximum payout per cycle is USD 820 for dispensaries; USD 3,220 for health centres; USD 6,790 for hospitalsThe health worker component equates to about 10% of their monthly salary.
+At least 75 percent of incentive payments are distributed among health workers.
+The remaining 25 percent can be used by the health institution to purchase drugs or supplies or to undertake minor renovations.
+The maximum incentive payout per cycle is $820 for a dispensary, $3,220 for a health center, and $6,790 for a hospital (all costs are expressed in 2012 US dollars, using a conversion rate of 1,600 Tanzanian shillings per dollar).
+For a health worker, the incentive payment is equal to about 10 percent of his or her monthly salary.

-To participate in the scheme primary care facilities were required to open bank accounts.
-The National Health Insurance Fund (NHIF), a compulsory health insurance scheme for public servants, was the fund holder.
-Prior to making payouts, facility performance data are verified for accuracy by national, regional and district stakeholders.
-District and regional managers receive bonus payments of up to USD 3,000 per cycle based on facility and district performance.
+To participate in the pay-for-performance program, primary care facilities were required to open new bank accounts.
+The National Health Insurance Fund, a compulsory health insurance program for public servants, is the funds holder.
+Before making payouts, facility performance data are verified for accuracy by national, regional, and district stakeholders.
+District and regional managers receive bonus payments of up to $3,000 per cycle, based on facility and district performances.

-Alongside the introduction of P4P, the MOHSW implemented a new comprehensive health management information system (HMIS).
-Facilities capture data on paper as before(patient registers and monthly tally sheets) but for a wider range of indicators, and districts started using a computerised system to enter, aggregate and analyse data.
+Alongside the introduction of pay-for-performance, the Ministry of Health and Social Welfare implemented a new comprehensive health management information system.
+Facilities capture data on paper as in the past, using patient registers and monthly tally sheets, but for a wider range of indicators.
+Districts started using a computerized system to enter, aggregate, and analyze data.

 Study Data And Methods